 So, what are the 7 Noble Grapes?
 Riesling, Sauvignon Blanc, Chardonnay, Pinot Noir, Merlot, Cabernet Sauvignon, Syrah/Shiraz.

-Learn And Experience The Noble Grapes
+Learn And Experience These Popular Wine Grapes

 To better understand each of the noble grapes, dive a little deeper into what makes each of them special.
 Taste them to familiarize your palette and see what you prefer.
 Learn a little history for each wine grape, find the top producing regions, find wine recommendations, tasting and pairing notes.